khimo/khimo.github.io/bli-guides/_how-tos/hey-siri-play-bbc-in-b-and-o.md

 After this press the play button, a successful response should show a blank page in the quick view under the final step.

+**Remember to record your spoken message and enable the shortcut under *Settings --> Siri & Search*.
+The shortcut WILL NOT WORK via voice command if this is not done!**

 This video exemplifies the configuration process:

 <div class="row justify-content-center">